-Data imputation using a Heckman Selection Model has two attractive features.
-First, the Heckman Selection Model, and the parametric and non-parametric selection model literature more broadly, is already an established approach to account for non-random selection when there is missing data for a dependent variable (e.g. Heckman [1976]; Vella [1998]).
-The recent innovation in the applied statistics literature is to use the model as part of an imputation procedure to address missing data for an independent variable (e.g. Galimard et al. [2016]; Ogundimu and Collins [2019]; Gomes et al. [2020]).8 This allows the model to be applied to a wider range of settings involving missing data.
+Data imputation using a selection model has two attractive features.
+First, the Heckman Selection Model, and the parametric and non-parametric selection model literature more broadly, is already an established approach to account for non-random selection when there is missing data for a dependent variable (e.g. Heckman [1976]; Vella [1998]).10 The recent innovation in the applied statistics literature is to use the model as part of an imputation procedure to address missing data for an independent variable (e.g. Galimard et al. [2016];